-Tender Terminology / Tendering Glossary / Jargon Buster
+Tender Terminology and Tendering Glossary

 Definitions for some of the most common tender terminology and abbreviations are listed below.
 NB you may need to cross-reference to more than one term as the public sector tendering process is full of jargon.

 Accelerated, Restricted or Negotiated Procedure

 For high-value public sector contracts (see OJEU).
 The length of time of the tender or procurement response process may be shortened to accommodate special circumstances and / or emergencies.